-Medicare: If Medicare (federal health insurance for people over age 65 or people under 65 who are disabled) pays for your or your loved one's care, you may have an additional place to go with a quality of care concern.
-Medicare pays a Quality Improvement Organization (QIO) in each state to oversee the quality of care provided to Medicare patients.
-In Pennsylvania, that organization is called Quality Insights of Pennsylvania.
+Medicare: If Medicare (federal health insurance program for people over age 65 or people under 65 who are disabled) pays for your or your loved one's care, you have an additional place to go with a quality of care concern.
+Medicare pays a Quality Improvement Organization (QIO) to take complaints from Medicare patients.
+In Pennsylvania, that organization is called Livanta.

-You can call Quality Insights at the following number: 800-322-1914.
+You can call Livanta at the following number: 866-815-5440.
 Explain to the person who answers the phone what your concerns are.
 Depending on the type of problem you are having, they may be able to help right away.
 For example, with your permission, they may be able to call the hospital to see if they can help solve your problem.
 In other cases, they may ask you to send your complaint in writing using a complaint form.

-After you file a complaint with Quality Insights and allow release of your medical records, a Board-certified physician reviews your records.
+After you file a complaint with Livanta and allow release of your medical records, a doctor reviews your records.
 Then you get a letter indicating whether the hospital did or didn't provide the expected level and type of care in your case.
-Quality Insights generally focuses on improving the performance of the hospital, not on punishing it.
+Livanta generally focuses on improving the performance of the hospital, not on punishing it.

 Other Health Organizations

 Your health insurance plan or HMO: Hospitals usually work with a health insurance plan or HMO.
 Call your health plan's customer service number, explain the problem and ask whether you can file a complaint about the care provided in a hospital affiliated with the health plan.
 Or look at the "complaints", "appeals", or "grievances" section of the HMO's website for information or forms to file.